axmz/react-fab-awesome/README.md

 # What
-Floating action button for thumb-only apps
+Floating action button for [thumb-only](http://axmz.github.io/react-fab-awesome) navigation

 # Why
 Because other fabs are not so cool